raoshashank/socrates-anonymized/README.md

 - Generate components of the scenario (robot&human trajectories and human behaviors)
 - Simulate the scenario in Gazebo

+To make things simple, you can use the GUI with ``python3 socrates_gui.py`` where all these steps can be performed.
+Run it from within the SocRATES folder

 ### Map Annotation (requires map.yaml, map.png)

 - We have provided sample maps in the ``locations`` folder for reference.
 This step is optional.
 If you just want to simulate scenarios in the warehouse environment, skip this step.